Complexity counts: global and local perspectives on Indo-Aryan numeral systems: Results

 We use several quantitative and computationally derived metrics to characterize the complexity at the language level as well as at the level of individual forms.
 These operationalizations of complexity are described in detail in Section \ref{methods}, and consist of the following:

-\begin{itemize} \item Minimum description length (MDL), the shortest set of combinable elements needed to generate numeral forms 1--99 in a given language (yielding a positive integerial value) \item N-gram (specifically trigram) surprisal in context, representing the average unpredictability of a sequence of phonological segments or graphemes in a (held-out) numeral form, given the other words for 1--99 in the same language (yielding a positive real value) \item Accuracy of production using a linear discriminative learning (LDL) model, the ease of generating a numeral form on the basis some semantic input, given the associations between semantic and phonological cues found in other words for 1--99 in the same language (yielding a value between 0 and 1, computed via the normalized Levenshtein distance between the ground truth and predicted forms) \item Accuracy of comprehension using a linear discriminative learning (LDL) model, the ease of classifying a numeral form on the basis of its phonological/orthographic form, given the associations between semantic and phonological cues found in other words for 1--99 in the same language (yielding a binary 0/1 value, depending on whether a form was incorrectly or correctly classified) \end{itemize} Of these metrics, the latter three quantify the complexity of individual forms within a language's numeral system, but can be averaged across forms to provide a language-level measure of complexity.
+\begin{itemize} \item Minimum description length (MDL), the shortest set of combinable elements needed to generate numeral forms 1--99 in a given language (yielding a positive integerial value), as inferred by a Bayesian segmentation algorithm \item N-gram (specifically trigram) surprisal in context, representing the average unpredictability of a sequence of phonological segments or graphemes in a (held-out) numeral form, given the other words for 1--99 in the same language (yielding a positive real value) \item Accuracy of production using a linear discriminative learning (LDL) model, the ease of generating a numeral form on the basis of some semantic input, given the associations between semantic and phonological cues found in other words for 1--99 in the same language (yielding a value between 0 and 1, computed via the normalized Levenshtein distance between the ground truth and predicted forms) \item Accuracy of comprehension using a linear discriminative learning (LDL; \citealt{baayen2018inflectional}) model, the ease of classifying a numeral form on the basis of its phonological/orthographic form, given the associations between semantic and phonological cues found in other words for 1--99 in the same language (yielding a binary 0/1 value, depending on whether a form was incorrectly or correctly classified) \end{itemize} Of these metrics, the latter three quantify the complexity of individual forms within a language's numeral system, but can be averaged across forms to provide a language-level measure of complexity.
 MDL applies only at the language level.

-We compute these four metrics for languages in two data sets, the global UniNum dataset \citep{ritchie2019unified} and the region-specific South Asia Numerals Dataset (SAND; \citealt{mamta2024typology}).
+We compute these four metrics for languages in two data sets, the global UniNum dataset (\citealt{ritchie2019unified}, containing orthographic transcriptions) and the region-specific South Asia Numerals Dataset (SAND; \citealt{mamta2024typology}, containing phonemic transcriptions).
 These metrics are highly correlated.
 We carry out principal component analysis on aggregated language-level metrics, taking the first component (PC1), which explains 99\% of variance in the data, to represent a latent complexity variable manifested in these correlated variables, with positive values indicating higher complexity.